 Neonatal Life Outcomes

 Gestational age was determined by the date of birth subtracted from date of copulatory plug.
 Litter size was represented as the number of pups (alive and dead) per dam, then averaged by feeding regimen.
-Percent survival was determined as the number of pups who were present at postnatal day 3 divided by the initial litter size times 100.
+Percent survival was determined as the number of pups who were present at postnatal day 3 divided by the initial litter size.
 Birth weight was calculated as the average of all living pups for each dam, then further averaged by feeding regimen.

 Statistical Analyses